Mental Health and Faith: The Struggle for Soul, Identity, and Flourishing - ISCAST

 Responding to the Growing Mental Health Crisis as a Christian: Clinical and Theological Perspectives

-This talk will address the question, how might Christians think and respond, both clinically and theologically to the growing mental health crisis?
-Speaking from my 32 years of clinical experience in Counselling Psychology as well as from the foundation of my Christian faith, I am more hopeful about the field of psychological healing than I have ever been, despite the dire statistics.
+This talk will address the question, how might Christians think and respond, both clinically and theologically, to the growing mental health crisis?
+Speaking from her 32 years of clinical experience in Counselling Psychology, as well as from the foundation of her Christian faith, Dr Lawson-McConnell is more hopeful about the field of psychological healing than she has ever been, despite the dire statistics.
 The field of mental health has taken some very positive turns in addressing the pervasive mental health crisis.
 We had the decade of the brain in the 1990s leading to an explosion of research in neuroscience.
-The Positive Psychology movement challenged the pathologizing medicalised approach, placing emphasis on resilience and human flourishing.
+The Positive Psychology movement challenged the pathologising medicalised approach, placing emphasis on resilience and human flourishing.
 Attachment theory has emphasised the healing power of relational connection ushering in a relational turn in psychology.
 The rise of indigenous and decolonising practices in psychology challenges the hyper-individualised notion of the self as well as the dualism so prevalent in the West.
 They have also ushered in the legitimate space for spirituality to be honoured in psychological healing.
-All of these developments I feel have more alignment with my Trinitarian theological anthropology, seeing humans as Imago Dei, made in the image of God as a relational community of mutual, reciprocal, unconditional love.
-The more recent development in trauma-informed approaches has also given me hope.
+Dr Lawson-McConnell feels that all of these developments have more alignment with her Trinitarian theological anthropology, seeing humans as Imago Dei, made in the image of God as a relational community of mutual, reciprocal, unconditional love.
+The more recent development in trauma-informed approaches has also given her hope.
 Bessel Van der Kolk has hailed Dr Richard Schwartz’ Internal Family systems (IFS) as an approach that “changes the way therapy is practiced.’
-In this talk I will give a very brief overview of Internal Family Systems (IFS) approach to healing and its alignment with Christianity.
+In this talk she will give a very brief overview of Internal Family Systems (IFS) approach to healing and its alignment with Christianity.

 Speaker Bio: